 How to apply for school or college travel assistance

-If your child is entitled to help with getting to school or college you will need to apply to the council’s School Admissions and Transport Team for travel assistance for your child.
+If your child is entitled to help with getting to school or college you will need to apply to the council’s Admissions and Transport Team or the SEN Home to School Transport Officer for travel assistance for your child.

 You can read about the criteria for help with getting to school and college by reading the following articles.

 - Concessionary travel scheme

 - If your application for travel assistance was refused

 If your child is under 16, applications for assistance with travel to school should be submitted to the admissions and transport team using the assistance with travel to school application form.